rscharff23/Consonant-Cluster-Analysis/README.md

 In de Marneffe, Marie-Catherine and Lynn, Teresa and Schuster, Sebastian (Ed.) *Proceedings of the Second Workshop on Universal Dependencies (UDW 2018)* (pp. 173-182).
 Association for Computational Linguistics

-TODO: final polish ipa fixes: voicing/devoicing clusters, dealing with ą,ę, optionally other vowels (i is trickiest)
+TODO: final polish ipa fixes: voicing/devoicing clusters